ericr6/ArbitrumGasEstimator/README.md

 source env/bin/activate
 ```

+###  Uninstall
-When you're done, deactivate the virtual environment:
+Reminder: when you're done with the tool, deactivate the virtual environment:
 ```bash
 deactivate
 ```